spdx/spdx-spec/chapters/3-package-information.md

 The options to populate this field are limited to:

-* A valid SPDX License Expression as defined in [Appendix IV](appendix-IV-SPDX-license-expressions.md);
+* A valid SPDX License Expression as defined in Annex [AAA](appendix-IV-SPDX-license-expressions.md);
 * `NONE`, if the SPDX file creator concludes there is no license available for this package; or
 * `NOASSERTION` if: